fajarnurdiansyah/fajarnurdiansyah.github.com/links/_posts/2011-10-04-bitbucket-now-rocks-git.md

 intro: Unlimited private Git repos!
 ---

-Git users now have a choice of using Github for public projects (a la Twitter) and Bitbucket for private projects (Google Plus).
+Git users now have the choice of using Github for public projects (a la Twitter) and Bitbucket for private projects (Google Plus).
 I think that is how most people are going to use it.